-Updated catch-at-length (CAL) data have recently been provided for the 2012 season1.
+Updated catch-at-length (CAL) data have recently been provided for the 2013 and 2014 seasons (from the Edinburgh for the outer islands and both the powerboats and Edinburgh for Tristan) .
 This document provides various comparative plots of these data compared with data from previous seasons.

-Figures 1a-4a plot the male (top) and female (bottom) CAL values for the 2008-2012 seasons.
-For Inaccessible, Nightingale, Gough and Tristan respectively.
+Figures 1a-4a plot the male (top) and female (bottom) CAL values for the 2008-2014 seasons, for Inaccessible, Nightingale, Gough and Tristan respectively.
 Here the male and female portions of the catch are analysed separately, so that the total "% catch" for males sums to 100 as do the total "% females" values.
-Figures 1b-4b plot the average sized male and female lobster in the catch each season since 1997, as well as the percentage of the catch that was made up of female lobsters - again for each of the four islands respectively.
+Figures 1b-4b plot the average size of male and female lobster in the catch each season since 1997, as well as the percentage of the catch that was made up of female lobsters - again for each of the four islands as above.